soundpress/nycadministrativecode/docs/c10/index.rst

    (16) Notwithstanding any other provision of this chapter to the contrary, the amount allowed as an exclusion or deduction in determining federal gross income of any loss realized from the provision by an owner, lessee or fiduciary holding, leasing or managing real property of the service of parking, garaging or storing of motor vehicles on a monthly or longer term basis to tenants at such real property if, and to the extent that, the provision of such services to such tenants is not deemed an unincorporated business carried on by the taxpayer pursuant to the provisions of subdivision (d) of section 11-502 of this chapter.

-   (17) For taxable years beginning in two thousand nineteen and two thousand twenty, the amount of the increase in the federal interest deduction allowed pursuant to section 163(j)(10)(A)(i) of the internal revenue code.
+   (17) For taxable years beginning in two thousand nineteen and two thousand twenty, the amount of the increase in the federal interest deduction allowed pursuant to section 163(j)(10) of the internal revenue code.

+   (18) Notwithstanding any other provision of this chapter to the contrary, for taxable years beginning before January first, two thousand twenty-one, the amount of increase in the federal deduction allowed pursuant to any amendment to section 461(l) of the internal revenue code made after March first, two thousand twenty.

 (c) Modifications reducing federal gross income.
 There shall be subtracted from federal gross income of the business the following items attributable to the business: